wookieb/alpha-dic/README.md

     const result = next(definition); // calls next middleware or creates a service if there are no middlewares left console.timeEnd(`creating-service: ${definition.name}`);
     return result;
-})
+});
 ```

-Middleware is responsible for calling `next` function that calls another middleware or create a service.
+Middleware is responsible for calling `next` function that calls another middleware or create a service (if no middlewares left in queue).
 That gives a great opportunity to modify the whole flow according to your needs.
-In other words it's possible to change or replace whole definition, prevent calling next function and return your own service value, modifying returned service.
+For example it's possible to change or replace whole definition, prevent calling next function and return your own service value, modifying returned service.

 Few use cases for middlewares:
 * profiler for debugging service creation time
 * listeners called for certain services (based on annotations or something else)
 * injecting extra services to prevent circular dependencies
-* injecting extra arguments to definition (config variables)
+* injecting extra arguments to definition ([injecting configuration](#injecting-configuration-values))

 ### Activation middleware
 Activation middleware calls all hooks (one by one) registered via `onActivation()` annotation.